Andy Murray reaches 4th round at Sony Open

 “We’re back together again.
 It was only a four- or five-day split,” Murray joked.
 “No, it’s a shame he won’t be watching many more of my matches from the stands.”

-Roger Federer also advanced easily, beating qualifier Thiemo de Bakker 6-3, 6-3.
+Roger Federer also advanced easily in the upset-free tournament, beating qualifier Thiemo de Bakker 6-3, 6-3.
 Venus Williams committed 44 unforced errors but had 11 aces and edged wild-card Casey Dellacqua 6-4, 5-7, 6-4.

 Lendl helped Murray win Wimbledon, the U.S. Open, an Olympic gold medal and last year’s Key Biscayne title.
 Lendl said he decided to step down because he wanted to concentrate on other projects, among them playing more senior events.